Sailing on the Tide

 An ICLA is an Olympic class for both men and women.

 Wayfarer - A stable family dinghy used extensively for training with room for up to 6 people.
-We use a Wayfarer at Killington for teaching adults
+We keep a Wayfarer at Killington for use on Club Nights.

 Wanderers - One of the most stable dinghies on the market.
 It has room for 4 people.
 Being lighter than a Wayfarer it is easier to launch.